Yeo Toon Chia

-Yeo Toon Chia (杨敦清 (Yáng Dūnqīng); born 1941) is a Singaporean former politician.
+Yeo Toon Chia (born 14 May 1941) is a Singaporean former politician.
 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) representing the Kampong Kapor Single Member Constituency from 1970 to 1976, the Ang Mo Kio Single Member Constituency from 1976 to 1991, and the Ang Mo Kio Group Representation Constituency representing the Ang Mo Kio division from 1991 to 1997.

 Early life

-Yeo was born in Singapore in 1941.
+Yeo Toon Chia was born in Singapore in 1941.
 He completed his secondary education at Tuan Mong High School.
 From 1964 to 1968 he studied at Singapore Polytechnic, graduating in 1969 with a diploma in land surveying.
 After graduating from his studies, he worked as a technical officer in Jurong Town Corporation, then became director of a chemicals company.